kumu/docs/guides/views-advanced.md

 }
 ```

-Just use the `{{attribute name}}` format to bring in dynamic attribute values.
+Just use the `{{field name}}` format to bring in dynamic field values.
 Don't forget to wrap everything in quotes.
 You can also use a double space to force a line break.

 ```
 @settings {